Act now. Be lead safe

 • 1 square foot per exterior surface

-If you are a landlord or property management company, this means that you must have the Lead-Safe RRPM Firm – Landlord license if you are performing work on your own rental property and are not supervising other workers.
-If you are supervising other workers or are performing work on properties you don't own, then you need both the Lead-Safe RRPM Supervisor and RRPM Firm licenses.
+If you are a landlord, this means that you must have the Lead-Safe RRPM Firm – Landlord license if you are working on your own rental property and are not supervising other workers.
+If you are supervising other workers or are working on properties you don't own, then you need both the Lead-Safe RRPM Supervisor and RRPM Firm licenses.
+Learn more about which license you need

-If you are a renter, make sure the work being done on your home is following the law by reading what to ask, what to look for, and how to report a concern before the work starts.
+If you are a renter, make sure the work being done on your home follows the law by learning about what to ask and what to look for before the work starts.
+If you have concerns, please submit a complaint, and we will look into it.

 • 1 square foot per interior room